 For example, it can be from broken or leaking pipes, poor brickwork, or leaking gutters.
 Moreover, if there are any voids in the windows or doors or damage, it can also result in damp problems.

 Signs of Penetrating Damp

 - The most common indicator of penetrating damp is the damp patches found on the walls that don’t go away.
 These patches may appear bigger on days with a heavy downpour.
-Besides, these damp patches might exist on both the sides of the building walls, that is, insides and outside.
+Besides, these damp patches might exist on both sides of the building walls, that is, inside and outside.

 - If you observe any leaks or cracks in the gutters or roofs, this could prove that your property is suffering from penetrating damp issues.